lkluft/konrad/README.md

 Konrad depends on the [CliMT](https://github.com/CliMT/climt) package.
-CliMT handles a variety of underlying FORTRAN code and provides precompiled binary wheels for some Python version and operating systems.
+CliMT handles a variety of underlying FORTRAN code and provides precompiled binary wheels for some Python versions and operating systems.

 However, for Python >=3.8 the FORTRAN libraries need to be compiled locally.
-In this case, you need to specify a C compier, a Fortran compiler, and the target architecture using the corresponding environment variables:
+In this case, you need to specify a C compiler, a FORTRAN compiler, and the target architecture using the corresponding environment variables:
 ```bash
 CC=gcc FC=gfortran TARGET=HASWELL pip install konrad
 ```

-On MacOS, you may need to install the GCC compiler suite beforehand:
+On macOS, you may need to install the GCC compiler suite beforehand:
 ```bash
 brew install gcc@10
 CC=gcc-10 FC=gfortran-10 TARGET=HASWELL pip install konrad